erfanmorsali/micro-gateway/README.md

 docker-compose up -d --build
 ``

-## first run gateway,then run micro-users and finally micro-addresses
+## Its better to  first run gateway, then run micro-users and finally micro-addresses.

-## you can find swagger documents in :
+## You can find swagger documents in :

 localhost:8000/docs